wangchning/vocabulary/Vocabulary.md

 ### fortify
 - The night before running a marathon, Elsa fortifies herself by eating a large plate of pasta.

+### freshen
+There are many ways to freshen, depending on what needs to be made fresh.
+You can freshen the air in your house by opening all the windows, or freshen up your friend's drink by pouring more *lemonade* in her glass.
+A company may decide to freshen their brand's image after a scandal, and you might freshen your breath by swishing a little *mouthwash*.

+Back in the 1600s, this verb meant "make stronger."

 ## G

 ## H

 ## I
+### immersion
+- Total immersion in a videogame is almost like living another life.

+### implement
+Apply the noun implement when you want to use a fancy word for "tool."
+A knife and fork are implements for handling food.
+: to start using a plan or systerm
+- The changes to the national health system will be implemented next year.
+- Due to high costs, the program was never fully implemented.

 ### inventory
 - We made an inventory of the library's collection.
 - Inventories at both stores were low.